KevinLiTian/Harvard_CS50_AI/0.Search/README.md

 <img width="677" alt="Screen Shot 2022-06-19 at 8 48 21 PM" src="https://user-images.githubusercontent.com/98674104/174507239-b6c05071-3100-4143-81d1-95581c24f33e.png">

 BFS typically uses a [queue](https://www.programiz.com/dsa/queue) data structure to store all of the possible actions.
-Below is the pseudo code for the BFS implementation
+Below is the pseudo code for the BFS implementation, the only difference between DFS and BFS is one uses stack and one uses queue

 ```
 BFS (G, s)  (G is the graph and s is the source node)